This post may contain affiliate links.

 An ascent like that isn’t good for you, I’d had no decompression stops, I was worried about the bends, but worse still, I found myself bobbing about in fairly heavy swell in the open ocean.
 NO BOAT IN SIGHT!

 Talk about scary!
 There are tiger sharks out there, plenty of them.
 If they didn’t get me I was just going to float away and be lost forever.

 Luckily, there was a large buoy nearby, the sort of buoy that would scare me normally, but this time it was my lifeline.
 I finned towards it, hung on tight and waited.

 I’m still alive, you can probably tell.

 After a while, a tender from a very fancy boat passed by and saw me.
 Pure luck.
 They dropped me back at my boat in a teary mess.
 An extremely worried Chef surfaced shortly afterwards.

 He’d actually run out of air in his panic to find me and had to make his ascent on our instructor’s air tank.

 So that is my scary scuba diving story, the time I nearly died.
 I went straight back down and did a second dive, this time clinging to my instructor’s hand the whole time.
 Learning to scuba dive clearly doesn’t end the day you get your PADI.

-Photo credit, the turtle isn’t mine, that picture was taken by the photographer on Calypso reef cruises, Port Douglas, my favorite reef boat.
-I got over this scuba horror story and I still love diving, I have around 100 dives to my name now and I hope I can do many, many more but for now the children have taken over my life so I’m happy to snorkel with them on the Great Barrier Reef, we live near there now.
-I still find scuba diving scary, but once I’m in the water marveling at nature, joy outweighs fear, that’s how it is for a lot of people I think.
+Photo credit, the turtle isn’t mine, that picture was taken by the photographer on Calypso reef cruises, Port Douglas.
+I got over this scuba horror story and I still love diving, I have around 100 dives to my name now and I hope I can do many, many more but for now the children have taken over my life so I’m happy to snorkel with them on the Great Barrier Reef, we live near.
+I still find scuba diving scary, but once I’m in the water marveling at nature, joy outweighs fear.
+That’s how it is for a lot of people I think.
 One day I’ll be back in the water.